iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 or

-> one of the parts or features of something
+> one of the parts or features of something.

 [^mkdocs]: mkdocs.org